digitaltrails/vdu_controls/README.md

   * When lux options are enabled, the tray will show the icon for current light-level (if no preset is active).
   * Renamed two light-light levels more appropriately (room becomes subdued, rise-set becomes twilight).
   * Support a user-defined ddcutil-emulator executable for controlling laptop-panels or other non-DDC-capable displays.
-An template sample emulator written in bash is included as a DIY starter (sample-scripts/laptop-ddcutil-emulator.bash).
+A template sample emulator written in bash is included as a DIY starter (sample-scripts/laptop-ddcutil-emulator.bash).

 * 2.2.0
   * Add a vdu-name option for assigning meaningful/user-friendly names to each VDU.